 Instructions

-- Turn heat to medium.
-Place them carefully in the hot oil, ( they are fragile but should hold together just fine) do not move or mess with them until a deeply golden crust forms (this crust will ensure they naturally release themselves from the pan).
-Using a thin metal spatula, carefully turn over.
+- Pan sear: In a non-stick pan or well-seasoned cast iron skillet, heat 2-3 tablespoons of olive oil on med-high heat until it sizzles when a pea-sized falafel is dropped.
+Turn heat to medium.
+Place them carefully in the hot oil, (they are fragile but should hold together just fine) slightly press down, and do not move them until they develop a deeply golden crust (this crust will ensure they naturally release themselves from the pan).
+Using a thin metal spatula, carefully turn them over.
 Lower heat if necessary.
 Sear the other side.
 Each side will take about 3-4 minutes.
 Cook in batches, not overcrowding.
 Place falafels in the oven while you cook the remaining falafels to cook them through.
 Keep them in a warm oven until ready to serve.

 - Falafels can be cooked ahead, frigerated, and reheated in the oven.
 Alternatively, the falafel “dough” can be made ahead, refrigerated, and used throughout the week.